CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Method

 The \textbf{Batch Context Sampling} follows the following heuristic rule to assign probability mass on each transition data point and sample according to the normalized probability mass:

 where $\mathbbm{1}$ represents the indicator function that takes the value 1 when the event happens, and 0 otherwise.

 \textbf{Note on Knowledge Reset:} Due to the inherent stochasticity in OpenAI models during the time of our experiments, the knowledge acquired by the LLM agents may become unpredictably corrupted throughout training.
 Therefore, we allow each LLM agent learning method up to three \emph{knowledge resets} (clearing the knowledge) before reaching a \emph{solved state indicator} (defined by 20 consecutive successful episodes) or using the final attempt after the last reset.
-This strategy resembles the best-of-N sampling evaluation; however, the ground-truth evaluation of the learning outcomes is costly to obtain, so our knowledge selection relies on the heuristic indicator during training.
+This strategy resembles best-of-N sampling; however, large-scale evaluation of learned knowledge is costly, so our knowledge selection relies on an automated heuristic indicator during training.